 echo $PATH

-If you don’t see /home/ubuntu/bin or ~/bin in the output, we need to add it.
+If you don’t see /home/ubuntu/bin or ~/bin in the list, you’ll need to add it.

 Edit your .bashrc file: